wb14123/blog/jekyll/_posts/2023-08-27-Compare-Task-Processing-Approaches-in-Scala.markdown

 }
 ```

-It has 2 concurrent producers but in theory you can create as many as you want, just be careful with the parameters of `produceStream`.
+It has 2 concurrent producers, but in theory you can create as many as you want, just be careful with the parameters of `produceStream`.

-If you run this with `sbt "run -n ConcurrentProduceQueueApp"`, you can find the performance is much better with slower producer.
-However, with the help of fs2 library, we can make the code cleaner without depends on any queue explicitly.
+If you run this with `sbt "run -n ConcurrentProduceQueueApp"`, you can find the performance is much better with a slower producer.
+However, with the help of the fs2 library, we can make the code cleaner without depending on any queue explicitly.
 Here is what I did in [ConcurrentProducerApp.scala](https://github.com/wb14123/scala-stream-demo/blob/master/src/main/scala/ConcurrentProducerApp.scala):

 ```scala
 def work(): IO[Unit] = {